- Behind the Scenes Tours

 Ways to Give

 On behalf of animals everywhere, Georgia Aquarium has taken a leadership role in the zoological community.
 Together with other members of this community, our team works hands-on to research beluga whales both in our care and in their natural environment.
-With your support, in order to understand beluga whales, numerous research initiatives have been supported or undertaken by Georgia Aquarium.
+With your support, in order to understand beluga whales, numerous conservation and research initiatives have been supported or undertaken by Georgia Aquarium.
 Learn more about how Georgia Aquarium is making a difference around the world.

 Beluga Whales at Georgia Aquarium

 Georgia Aquarium’s Georgia-Pacific Cold Water Quest gallery has been home to beluga whales since the Aquarium opened its doors in 2005.
 Millions upon millions of people have visited Georgia Aquarium and have been introduced to these magnificent and graceful belugas.
 These incredible whales quickly became some of the most popular animals in the Aquarium, and are favorites of our guests.
 For this reason, the belugas at Georgia Aquarium have become ambassadors for all marine mammals; increasing scientific knowledge and helping Aquarium staffers promote education and conservation messages on behalf of the species, while creating an important link between people and nature.

 There are four belugas currently under expert human care at Georgia Aquarium- Beethoven, Maris, Grayson and Qinu.
 In total, there are more than 30 beluga whales in facilities accredited by AZA (Association of Zoos and Aquariums) and AMMPA (Alliance of Marine Mammal Parks and Aquarium) throughout North America, with just a little more than 200 in human care worldwide.

 • Born: August 8, 1992

 • Born: June 26, 2007

 • Gender: Male